Joooooools/Friendica-Addon/easycompose/README.md

 With heavily customized or fully custom themes, EasyCompose's CSS (particularly the split-screen preview layout and Zen Mode styles) may visually interfere with the existing theme layout.
 In such cases, a brief test on the `/compose` page after activation is recommended.
 EasyCompose also sets a few classes on `document.body` (all prefixed with `ec-`); collisions with other addons are therefore unlikely, but with very exotic themes/addons remain conceivable on a purely cosmetic level.
-See the "Compatibility & Tested Environment" section for details on the EasyPhoto/QuickPhoto integration.